MaraTrifuna/test/Titan-Performance-and-Monitoring.md

 # Metrics in Titan

 Starting in version 0.4.0, Titan supports [Metrics](http://metrics.codahale.com/).
-Titan records histograms of time spent satisfying storage backend requests.
-These histograms form a coarse-grained measure of the response time of the storage engine underlying Titan.
+Titan can measure the following:

+* The number of transactions begun, comitted, and rolled back
+* The number of attempts and failures of each storage backend operation type
+* The response time distribution of each storage backend operation type

-## Configuration
+## Configuring Metrics Collection

 To enable Metrics collection, set the following in Titan's properties file: